MrAech/InheritNext/README.md

  ## 📝 License

- MIT – feel free to use, modify, and build on top of this.
+ BSD 3-Clause "New" or "Revised" License – feel free to use, modify, and build on top of this.Dont forget to Give credits tho :) happy developing

  ---